 S.K.
 PATEL FAMILY TRUST

-CORAM: HONOURABLE MR.JUSTICE AKIL KURESHI and
+CORAM: HONORABLE MR.JUSTICE AKIL KURESHI and

-HONOURABLE MS.JUSTICE HARSHA DEVANI
+HONORABLE MS.JUSTICE HARSHA DEVANI

-(Per : HONOURABLE MR.JUSTICE AKIL KURESHI)
+(Per : HONORABLE MR.JUSTICE AKIL KURESHI)

 1. Revenue is in appeal against the judgement of the Income Tax Appellate Tribunal (“the Tribunal” for short) dated 8.3.2000.
 While admitting this appeal, by an order dated 20.9.2000, Division Bench of this Court had formulated the following two questions of law :

 “ Whether the Appellate Tribunal is right in law and on facts in directing to allow depreciation under section 32 on plant and machinery relating to toilet soap unit, which were not put to use during the year?